Libre Biotech

 Elute DNA

 1. Move the column to a clean 1.5 mL tube.
 Add 10 µL M‑Elution Buffer directly to the matrix; spin 30 s at full speed to elute.
 (Water or TE, pH ≥ 6.0, is acceptable for elution if required.)
+Larger elution volumes are possible but will dilute the DNA.

-• If low yield or inconsistent results: verify ethanol added to M‑Wash, correct reaction volume (150 µL) and incubation times, and that the CT reagent was prepared and stored per requirements.
+Verify ethanol added to M‑Wash, correct reaction volume (150 µL) and incubation times, and that the CT reagent was prepared and stored per requirements.

-Notes for downstream PCR/sequencing (best practice)
+Notes for downstream PCR/sequencing

-• Minimum DNA for successful PCR from human/mouse templates ≈ 100 pg; recommended 200–500 ng input for conversion.
+• For PCR, use 1–4 µL per reaction (up to 10 µL if needed).
+Minimum DNA for successful PCR from human/mouse templates ≈ 100 pg; recommended 200–500 ng input for conversion.
 Amplicon size 150–300 bp is most robust; 35–40 cycles typical; 55–60 °C annealing often works well.
 Use a hot‑start polymerase optimized for bisulfite DNA (e.g., ZymoTaq™).

 • Primer design: Design 26–32 nt primers to the converted sequence; treat C as T (except CpG sites).
 If CpG methylation is unknown, use a mixed base (C/T or G/A) but avoid mixed bases at the 3′ end (≤1 mixed position per primer, preferably near 5′).
 Example and guidance on page 11.